 For questions regarding this statement please contact Lia Hyunji Kim-Yi at firstname.lastname@example.org or 847.737.4042.

 Thanks to everyone who participated in the 3rd Annual North Sore Taco Fest!

 We appreciate your support!

-The mission of the Highland Park-Highwood Legal Aid Clinic is to provide pro bono legal services to low-income* individuals who live or work in Highland Park and Highwood in the areas of immigration, housing, and domestic violence.
+The mission of the Highland Park-Highwood Legal Aid Clinic is to provide pro bono legal services to low-income* individuals who live or work in Highland Park, Highwood, or West Deerfield Township in the areas of immigration, housing, and domestic violence.

 *There are no income requirements for victims of domestic violence.

 A Message from Mayor Nancy Rotering

 We are fortunate to live in a community that celebrates diversity and steps up to help its neighbors.
 The Highland Park – Highwood Legal Aid Clinic was founded on these principles.